 Taking such considerations into account, the institution is expected to determine the levels of capital it needs in order to continue its operations.
 In its capital planning, the institution is expected to ensure that it can maintain its management buffers under both baseline and adverse conditions.
-Management buffers can vary greatly from institution to institution; they may depend on external developments, as reflected in different scenarios, and they may vary over time.
+Management buffers can vary greatly from institution to institution and they depend on external developments, as reflected in different scenarios.
+For example, it may make a difference if an adverse scenario reflects market-wide or idiosyncratic stress, because this aspect may impact the expectations of investors, customers, counterparts, etc. with regard to the capitalisation of the institution.
+Furthermore, management buffers may vary over time even within a scenario, as different points in time reflect different external and internal conditions.